 Tai Chi Classes

-If you are interested in attending a class view the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) list to see classes available in Oregon and SW Washington.
+If you are interested in attending a class view the map of Senior Fitness Classes in Oregon / SW Washington (includes Tai Chi, Stepping On and Otago).
 The classes are subject to change, so please contact the facility for current information.

 Tai Chi: Moving for Better Balance Instructor Certification